 Also the two internal compression straps hold contents securely and stop them moving around

-I loved this backpack though it's a bit expensive for me!
+I loved this backpack though it's too expensive for me!

 The balance and weight distribution is superb, making it easy to carry even when its full